lCaveh/addressbook/README.md

 ## Description

-_A Letter that populates the name entered in a form using jQuery._
+_A webpage contains a form to submit addresses and shows the data when they are clicked_

 ## Setup/Installation Requirements